safe-network-explained/safe-network-explained.github.io/_posts/2017-09-07-architecture.markdown

 The network improves in speed, security and reliability as more vaults are added, making rapid increases in scale a benefit rather than a concern.

 End users benefit from secure-by-default modules and a flexible permissions layer to control access in the manner best suit their needs.
-The SAFE network combines many individual modules to create a network with Secure Access For Everyone.
+The SAFE Network combines many individual modules to create a network with Secure Access For Everyone.

 ## References